xcore/sw_serial_to_ethernet/doc_quickstart/quickstart.rst

    Page hosted by webserver to support UART configuration

-* To change the configuration of a UART via web page, click on any UART, say UART1.
-It opens a new page for configuring the selected UART1.
+* To change the configuration of a UART via web page, click on any UART, say UART 1.
+It opens a new page for configuring the selected UART 1.
 * Observe the *Telnet Port* value for the selected UART.
 This is the telnet port number on which the UART1 is bridged.
 * Alter the *Baud Rate* settings from *115200* to *57600* by choosing this value from the drop box.
 * Click on *Set* button and verify the *Response:* value is populated as *Ok*.
-* Click *Back to main config page* link to go back to the home page and verify the modified UART settings are intact by clicking on the same UART1.
+* Click *Back to main config page* link to go back to the home page and verify the modified UART settings are intact by clicking on the same UART 1.
 * On the main page, click on *Save* button to store any modified UART settings onto the flash.

 .. figure:: images/modify_uart_configuration.*